Your quick start: How to create a project plan:

 - Measurable: Use quantitative and qualitative indicators to measure goal achievement.

-- Attractive: How can you motivate your team with this project goal?
+- Attractive: How can you motivate your teams with this project goal?
 What added value does the desired outcome bring?

 - Realistic: Set ambitious goals but remain realistic.

-- Timely: Give your team a realistic deadline and plan enough buffer to address potential delays.
+- Timely: Give your teams a realistic deadline and plan enough buffer to address potential delays.

 4. Who is involved in this project?